Coronavirus COVID-19 Updates: uc.edu/publichealth

-Because these medications are scheduled drugs with significant abuse potential, the following procedure must be followed in order to be treated for ADHD and other attention disorders at UHS:
+Because these medications are controlled substances with significant abuse potential, the following procedure must be followed in order to be treated for ADHD and other attention disorders at UHS:

-If a student has been previously diagnosed via formal evaluation with ADHD or ADD, the patient must provide acceptable documentation of the diagnosis.
+If a student has been previously diagnosed with ADHD via formal evaluation, the patient must provide acceptable documentation of the diagnosis.
+See below for acceptable documentation requirements.
 Supporting documentation from a family member or primary care provider alone is insufficient.

-Documentation must be in the form of an assessment record, treatment summary, and (neuro) psychological assessment supporting the diagnosis, preferably from within the past 5 years.
+Documentation must be in the form of an assessment record, treatment summary, and (neuro) psychological assessment report supporting the diagnosis.
+Documentation within the past 5 years is preferred.
 Progress notes alone are not sufficient.
+Evaluations that rely solely on self-report data are not sufficient.
 At the discretion of the UHS provider, alternate documentation may be acceptable on a case-by-case basis.